◎ Xi will flexibly interpret existing Communist Party norms to achieve two goals.

 In parsing the communiqué released after the 18th Central Committee’s 7th plenary session on Oct.
 14, SinoInsider believes that the degree of Xi’s power consolidation at the 19th Congress falls somewhere between two scenarios we considered to have the highest probability of occurring.
 (See all of our five scenarios here.)

 Based on our latest intelligence, we believe that the collective leadership system will likely be retained at the 19th Congress.
-Xi, however, will execute flexible interpretation of existing Communist Party norms to achieve his twin goals:
+Xi, however, will flexibly interpret existing Communist Party norms to achieve two goals:

 - Keeping Wang Qishan in office to oversee the anti-corruption effort.